-What do international bodies say about solitary confinement?
+What do international agreements say about solitary confinement?

-What reforms to solitary confinement have taken place in U.S. prisons and jails?
+What reforms to solitary have taken place in U.S. prisons and jails?

-In fall 2017, Colorado became the first US state to announce that it had virtually eliminated long-term solitary confinement and instituted the standards laid out by the Mandela Rules.
+Much of this progress has taken place at the state and local levels.
+In fall 2017, Colorado became the first state to announce that it had virtually eliminated long-term solitary confinement and implemented the standards laid out by the Mandela Rules.
 Colorado has replaced prolonged solitary with alternatives that include step-down programs and mental health units.
-North Dakota also instituted more humane alternatives to solitary after its director of corrections visited prisons in Norway.

 Be sure to sign up to receive updates from Solitary Watch.
 The following national advocacy groups are also working to end long-term solitary confinement:

-American Civil Liberties Union, National Prison Project, Stop Solitary Campaign: www.aclu.org/issues/prisoners-rights/solitary-confinement/
+- American Civil Liberties Union, National Prison Project, Stop Solitary Campaign

-FAQ by Valerie Kiebala and Sal Rodriguez. © 2018, last updated October 2018.
+FAQ by Valerie Kiebala, Sal Rodriguez, and Mirilla Zhu. © 2011, 2018, 2023.
+Last updated June 2023.
 Please cite Solitary Watch and the original sources when quoting from this document.